Urthen/MaelstromPrototype2/README.md

 Testing the app
 ---------------

 Before committing, test the app by running `grunt` in the repo directory.
-This will run unit tests and lint the javascript.
-Correct any tests and lint failures - style is important!
+This will run lint the javascript, test the javascript, and compile and compress the LESS into CSS for production.
+Correct any failures!

+If you didn't change any app code, only LESS, you can just run `grunt lessmin` to recompile and compress the LESS only.
+If you need to test LESS output, you can run `grunt less` which will output the CSS files but not minify them - don't commit like this!

 Tips
 ----